MicrosoftDocs/memdocs/memdocs/configmgr/comanage/quickstart-hybrid-aad.md

 - **Hybrid Azure AD-joined device**: Join your existing domain-joined devices to Azure AD

-  - Supports Windows 10, Windows 8.1, and Windows 7
+  - Supports Windows 10 or later, Windows 8.1, and Windows 7

   - Set up using AD FS claims or Azure AD Connect

-  - For Windows 10 the join happens in the machine context, so users don't have to take extra steps
+  - For Windows 10 or later, the join happens in the machine context, so users don't have to take extra steps

   - For more information, see [How to plan your hybrid Azure Active Directory join implementation](/azure/active-directory/devices/hybrid-azuread-join-plan)